seqan/seqan3/doc/tutorial/alphabet/index.md

 static_assert(seqan3::Alphabet<dna2>);          // compiler error
 ~~~

 You should see that your type models none of the concepts.
+Let's change this one by one.
 For std::Regular we need to make our alphabet [equality comparable](\ref std::EqualityComparable)
 by implementing the (in-)equality operators (as free functions).
-\snippet alphabet_custom_steps.cpp equality
+\snippet alphabet_dna2_steps.cpp equality

 \assignment{Excercise}
 Implement the inequality operator (!=) for `dna2`.
 \endassignment
 \solution
-\snippet alphabet_custom_steps.cpp inequality
+\snippet alphabet_dna2_steps.cpp inequality
 \endsolution

 We see that our type now models std::Regular.
-\snippet alphabet_custom_steps.cpp regular
+\snippet alphabet_dna2_steps.cpp regular

 Let's have a look at the documentation for std::StrictTotallyOrdered.
 Can you guess what it describes?